 DOD schools in Korea are fully accredited and offer a wide variety of classes and services: Talented and gifted classes, special education, extracurricular activities and clubs, Advanced Placement Classes.

-Korea has full health care covered by the Tri-Care program for all dependants while in Korea.
-The Brian Allgood Army Community Hospital/121st Combat Support Hospital in Seoul provides medical care to active duty, family members and retirees.
-Departments/clinics include: Pediatrics, Surgery, OB/GYN, Orthopedics, Physical Therapy, Occupational Therapy, ENT, Optometry, Pharmacy, and Exceptional Family Member Program.
+Korea has full health care covered by the Tri-Care program for all dependents while in Korea.
+The Brian Allgood Army Community Hospital located at USAG Humphreys provides medical care to active duty, family members and retirees.
+Departments/clinics include: non-emergent primary care (all ages), internal medicine, pediatrics, behavioral health, physical therapy, sports medicine, optometry, immunizations, nutrition care and occupational health services.
+Pharmacy, laboratory, and radiology services are also available on site.

 Day care is provided by Child Development Centers offering care for children 6 weeks to 6 years, as well as before and after school care.
 Teen centers, youth sports, Boys and Girls Club and 4-H clubs provide social activities.